mzkhalid039/DWBuilder/README.md

 ```
 [hibuilder.py](scripts/hibuilder.py) generates an initial configuration that needs additional refinement along a, b and c-directions.
 To determine the optimal interface distance along the a, b, and c axes, you can either perform static DFT or forcefield simulations.
 Additionally, you may need to explore various interfacial configurations to identify the thermodynamically stable structure.

-The above code generates the following interface structure (the periodic image):
+The above code generates the following interface structure (the periodic image) visualized by [VESTA](https://jp-minerals.org/vesta/en/):

 ![image](https://github.com/mzkhalid039/DWBuilder/assets/52278972/19081982-1949-4e16-a734-ca27a6d733bb)

 It is also important to know that all the domain wall and interface structures built in this package follow the orthogonality condition, which means lattice vectors a,b and c are mutually perpendicular (i.e., orthognal) to each other and fulfill these conditions:

 ```
 a x b = c